Should I Stay or Should I Go: Stellar Wind Retention and Expulsion in Massive Star Clusters: Stellar Wind Retention in Star Clusters

 The right panel of Figure \ref{fig:fig4}, in conjunction with the left panel, allows us to estimate the amount of stellar wind material retained by a star cluster of a given age, mass and velocity dispersion.
-The conclusions drawn are based upon the assumption that the cluster potential properties, whose evolution causes are poorly known, remain relatively unaltered for $\min [t_i,t_{\rm sf}]$.
+While our models do not span the full range of $M_{\rm c} - \sigma_v$ combinations, some generalizations can be made from the results presented in Figure \ref{fig:fig4}.
+The conclusions drawn are based upon the assumption that the cluster potential properties, whose evolution causes are poorly known, remain relatively unaltered for $\min [t_i,t_{\rm sf}]$ and that the cluster has no gas retention memory.
 The right panel of Figure \ref{fig:fig4} is self-explanatory - heavier star clusters at a fixed velocity dispersion retain more gas.
 The mass retention fraction is observed to increase slightly with augmenting cluster mass as a result of less efficient cooling, which in turn delays the triggering of star formation as mass continues to accumulate.
+Depending on how the cluster evolves, the assumption of a static potential used in Figure \ref{fig:fig4} may brake down, however the effects of a time varying potential can be estimated by altering the trajectory of a cluster in the [$\sigma_v$, time] or [$M_{\rm c}$, time] plane.